StatisticsDiagram

 Frequency Table to Bar Chart

 This diagram covers Frequency Table to Bar Chart within Frequency Tables for GCSE Mathematics.
 Revise Frequency Tables in Statistics for GCSE Mathematics with 11 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 5 of 7 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 5 of 8 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position